 Is it really better to refinance with a credit union?

 It can be, but it all depends on your specific situation.
 Credit unions can be highly competitive when it comes to rates but may not offer you the loan benefits you need.
 Consider what rates and offers you’ll get with other lenders.
-You can do this by using another student loan marketplace like Credible.
-Before refinancing with any financial institution, do your work and compare the offers, rates, terms and ask questions until you feel comfortable.
+You can do this by using another student loan marketplace like Splash Financial.
+Before refinancing with any financial institution, do your work and compare the offers, rates, terms, and ask questions until you feel comfortable.

 Can I join any credit union?